canonical/opensearch-operator/documentation/tutorials/1-2-setup-environment.md

 The simplest way to get started with Charmed OpenSearch is to set up a local LXD cloud.
 LXD is a system container and virtual machine manager that comes pre-installed on Ubuntu.
 Juju interfaces with LXD to control the containers on which Charmed OpenSearch runs.
 While this tutorial covers some of the basics of using LXD, you can [learn more about LXD here](https://linuxcontainers.org/lxd/getting-started-cli/).

-Verify that LXD is installed by entering `which lxd` into the command line.
+Verify that LXD is installed by executing the command `which lxd`.
 This will output:

 ```bash
 /snap/bin/lxd